 In addition to the dioramas and scientific research displayed at the KU Natural History Museum are exhibits that feature live animals.
-On the sixth floor, the museum is home to several commonly found snakes such as a black snake, king snake and rat snake as well as several species of anole lizards.
-Learn how to identify the difference between venomous and non-venomous snakes, and about recent evolutionary research with lizards.
+The sixth floor is home to several commonly found snakes such as a black rat snake and king snake as well as several species of anole lizards.
+Learn how to identify the difference between venomous and non-venomous snakes, and about evolutionary research with lizards.

 Nearby is the museum’s bee tree, a live colony of honey bees.